 - Export Allows you to export elements of the job.
-The options are - CIP3 (Version 3.0) Exports job information to a file in CIP3 format - Version 3.0. - CIP3 (Version 2.1) Exports job information to a file in CIP3 format - Version 2.1 his module is a progress meter that shows current status of jobs active on the selected queue.
-You can change the look of the Queue Status and the Queue it is monitoring.
-The options are available by right clicking on the window and are detailed below.
+The options are - CIP3 (Version 3.0) Exports job information to a file in CIP3 format - Version 3.0. - CIP3 (Version 2.1) Exports job information to a file in CIP3 format - Version 2.1 - Postscript (separated) Exports the current job as a separated PS file. - Tiff Multichannel Exports the current file as a multichannel Tiff.